 But, most of all, I believe in the power of ze beautiful website.

-Are you one of the 75% of lawyers who don’t use practice management software?
+Are you in the vast majority of lawyers who don’t use practice management software?

 Well I have some really good news.